housseindjirdeh/hdjirdeh.github.io/_posts/2016-07-11-progressive-angular2-applications.markdown

 1. We'll start by building our basic setup first, the front page of Hacker News. <br>
 2. We'll then wrap an Observable Data Service to load data asynchronously from the official [Hacker News API](https://github.com/HackerNews/API)<br>
-3. To allow the user to see different story types, we'll add navigation using the Angular Component Router.
+3. To allow the user to see different story types, we'll add navigation using the [Angular Component Router](https://angular.io/docs/ts/latest/guide/router.html).
 4. Once we're done, we'll go over bundling and deployment to show you how to get the complete application in production using the [Firebase CLI](https://firebase.google.com/docs/cli/).

-This visual tutorial should make you feel more comfortable building an Angular 2 application from small modular parts as well as building an app from start all the way to production.
+This visual tutorial should make you feel more comfortable building an Angular 2 application from small modular parts as well as building an app from scratch all the way to production.
 As usual, I'll explain what and why we're doing each step as we go along.

 Getting Started
 ==================